microsoft/Power-Platform-For-Beginners/2-Power Apps Development/README.md

 ### Model-Driven vs Canvas Apps
 #### Canvas Apps:
 Canvas Apps allow users to create custom applications starting with a blank canvas, akin to designing a PowerPoint slide.
-They provide a drag-and-drop interface to design the user interface (UI) pixel-perfectly and can connect to various data sources.
+They provide a drag-and-drop interface to design the user interface (UI) pixel-perfectly and can connect to various data sources other than Microsoft Dataverse.

 ![Canvas App](/2-Power%20Apps%20Development/assets/expense-report-powerapp.png)